-A quality that is so refreshing about Max Ginsburg is he does not shy away from his past career as a romance cover artist, as many “serious” painters have.
-Nor should he, for like any master, Ginsburg strived for the highest quality in his creations.
-And he achieved nothing less.
+A quality that is so refreshing about Max Ginsburg is he does not shy away from his past career as a romance cover artist, as many prominent fine art painters have.
+Nor should he.
+Like any master, Ginsburg has always strived for the highest quality in his creations.
+And he has achieved nothing less.

 In researching Ginsburg’s career, I was surprised that, despite the vast amount sites discussing or displaying his artwork, there was no Wikipedia page for him.
 It goes to show the site is not a comprehensive source for all significant information if such a glaring omission exists!

 For the last 20 years, he has been producing magnificent paintings that are relevant to the modern age in which we live.

 Max Ginsburg’s exquisite artwork is featured on his two websites, and certain pieces are available for sale for you discerning collectors.

 Ginsburg is still extremely active as a painter.
 Currently, he teaches online art classes and works at his studio in Long Island City, NY.

 - Max Ginsburg Official Website